MatiasBjorling/ZDM-Device-Mapper/README.md

     * Patch set is cleaner and better defined.
     * Patches provided to apply cleanly against 4.1 (stable), 4.2, and 4.3.

+  - ZDM #96
+    * Support for ZDM metadata on conventional space.
+    * Modified queue limits to not confuse sgdisk.
+    * Initial ceph support for ZDM OSD (ceph-disk prepare --zdm).
+    * Block layer fixes for ZAC commands.
+    * Move ZDM metadata initialization to zdmadm userspace.
+    * Kernel from v4.2 tag is pre-patched.
+    * More code cleanups: Endian (__le/__be), style and formatting, started adding inline documentation.
+    * Numerous bug fixes and better stability.
+    * More GC / zone compaction improvements.
+    * Patches provided to apply cleanly against 4.1 (stable), 4.2, and 4.3.